ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Viewing clusters in vCenter Server instances
+# Viewing clusters for vCenter Server instances
 {: #vc_viewingclusters}

 You can view the summary and detailed information of the clusters that are provisioned in VMware vCenter Server® instances.

-## Procedure to view clusters in vCenter Server instances
+## Procedure to view clusters for vCenter Server instances
 {: #vc_viewingclusters-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server instances** table, click an instance to view the clusters in it.
 3. Click **Infrastructure** on the left navigation pane.
 In the **Clusters** table, view the summary about the clusters:
   * **Cluster name/type**: The name and type of the cluster.
+Types include witness, consolidated, workload, and edge services.
   * **ESXi servers**: The number of ESXi servers in the cluster.
   * **Storage**: The type of storage that the cluster uses.
   * **Data center location**: The {{site.data.keyword.cloud_notm}} data center where the cluster is hosted.